Masako Togawa: Personal life

 Masako Togawa grew up in "restricted circumstances" following the death of her father.
 She worked as a typist for five years after leaving high school, then, aged 23, she made her singing debut, at the well-known nightclub Gin-Pari.

-Ms Togawa had several children, the last of whom was born when she was 48 years old.
+Togawa had several children, the last of whom was born when she was 48 years old.
 Not much about her children has been made public.

-Ms Togawa often made public appearances with a multicoloured "Afro" hairstyle.
+Togawa often made public appearances with a multicoloured "Afro" hairstyle.

 She taught numerous musicians how to sing and compose.

 Chanson/club career

-In 1967 Ms Togawa turned her sister’s coffee shop into a nightclub, the Aoi Heya ("Blue Room"), which became a celebrity hangout, a lesbian night club, a chansonnier and, in recent years, a live music club.
+In 1967 Togawa turned her sister’s coffee shop into a nightclub, the Aoi Heya ("Blue Room"), which became a celebrity hangout, a lesbian night club, a chansonnier and, in recent years, a live music club.

 In 1975 she brought out her first record, "Lost Love", which was followed by "The Moral of the Story".

 In December 2011 Masako Togawa had to close the Aoi Heya after 43 years because of pressing financial difficulties, despite the endeavours of a Blue Room Relief Fund.
 In May 2012 she expressed a desire for the club to be relaunched, and there is now a "Monday Blue Room" hosted by the Tokyo Salavas.

 In February 2012, Togawa began a "Blue Room Grand Cabaret" delivered through a web TV channel, Scatch.TV, and Chanson classes on the first and third Wednesdays of every month.
 It appears that her only concern was that the venue might be "overflowing".

 Film and TV career

 Masako Togawa had the lead role in the TV show Playgirl, which ran from 1969 to 1974.
 The plot centred on a character clearly based on Togawa herself, a mystery writer named Masako who creates an all-female company of detectives to uncover white-collar crimes.
 She also acted in the film The Hunter’s Diary (1974), adapted from stories that she co-wrote, and in the television show Ōi Naru Genei, based on her first novel (known in English as The Master Key).